chinmayaparakh/one-click/README.md

 Built using HTML, CSS, Solidity, Javascript, React, and Web 3.0.
 3 API's are also used namely News,Cryptomarket and gify.
 Just replace the keys with your keys in their respective folders.
+First read smart_contract readme, then client readme Install react, hardhat and vite in cliet so a node module will be generated in client folder. then replace everything with mine.